Find out whether your risk factors for heart disease make you a good candidate for statin therapy.By Mayo Clinic Staff

 - Narrowed arteries in your neck, arms or legs (peripheral artery disease)

 - Family history of heart disease, especially if it was before the age of 55 in male relatives or before 65 in female relatives

 - Older age

-Lifestyle changes are essential for reducing your risk of heart disease, whether you take a statin or not.
+Lifestyle changes are key for reducing your risk of heart disease, whether you take a statin or not.
 To reduce your risk:

-- Eat a healthy diet that's low in saturated fat, trans fat, refined carbohydrates and salt, and rich in fruits, vegetables, fish and whole grains.
+- Eat a healthy diet rich in vegetables, fruits, fish and whole grains and low in saturated fat, trans fat, refined carbohydrates and salt

-- Be physically active, sit less and exercise regularly.
+- Be physically active more often and sit less

-If your cholesterol — particularly the LDL (bad) type — remains high after you make healthy lifestyle changes, statins might be an option for you.
+If your cholesterol — particularly the LDL ("bad") type — stays high after you make healthy lifestyle changes, statins might be an option for you.